matthewwithanm/django-imagekit/README.rst

         format = 'JPEG'
         options = {'quality': 60}

-It's probaby not surprising that this class is capable of processing an image in the exact same way as our ImageSpecField above.
+It's probably not surprising that this class is capable of processing an image in the exact same way as our ImageSpecField above.
 However, unlike with the image spec model field, this class doesn't define what source the spec is acting on, or what should be done with the result; that's up to you: